US Case Against Duggan Is “Vague, Embarrassing and Oppressive” Lawyers Tell Dreyfus

 The US wants to extradite Duggan to prosecute him over five charges contained in a 2017 Trump era indictment that claims the Australian citizen was involved in a conspiracy with eight others “to export or attempt to export and propose the exportation of defence services to the People’s Republic of China in violation of an arms embargo”.

-The allegations against Dan, which include a money laundering charge, are in relation to the former US marine pilot of 13 years, finishing up in 2002, having trained Chinese pilots to landing jets on aircraft carriers back in 2012 at the Test Flying Academy of South Africa (TFASA).
+The allegations against Dan, which include a money laundering charge, are in relation to the former US marine pilot of 13 years, finishing up in 2002, having trained Chinese pilots to land jets on aircraft carriers back in 2012 at the Test Flying Academy of South Africa (TFASA).

 Ex-military pilots teaching flying post service was common back then.
 But it is fast becoming an outdated practice across the Anglosphere, due to the attempt to extradite Duggan as the cold war climate mounts between the US and China, with the government and mainstream media having raised the China threat in 2017, at the same time Duggan’s indictment was produced.